Enshrouded Survivor Build Guide (Update 8 / Forging the Path)

 1. Endurance as primary.
 Adds 10 stamina per point.
 Stamina gates dodge rolls, bow draws, and Multistab combos.
 Survivor's identity is "stamina is my health bar," and item:endurance-127 is the only attribute that grows that pool.
 Max it.

 2. Constitution as secondary.
 Adds 50 HP per point.
 Solo play means every mistake lands on you, not on a tank.
-Constitution buys forgiveness windows for the times Rebound and dodge timing fail.
+Constitution buys forgiveness windows for the times Rebound and dodge timing fail, and those windows matter more when fights run a beat longer per kill.

 3. Dexterity as tertiary.
 Scales bow and dagger damage at 5% per point.
 Pure Ranger maxes Dexterity; Survivor compromises because the points spent on Endurance pull from somewhere.
-Land at roughly fifteen to twenty Dexterity by level 45 and accept that your damage ceiling is below pure Ranger's.
+Land at roughly fifteen to twenty Dexterity by level 45 and accept that your damage ceiling is below pure Ranger's, more so post-Update-8.

 Strength, Spirit, and Intelligence get nothing.